Python directed dependency graphs

 virtualenv testdep . testdep/bin/activate pip install pipdeptree[graphviz]

-install the package you wish to examine (and whatever dependencies it automatically installs)
+Install the package to examine (and whatever dependencies it automatically installs)

 pip install -e .